 it should be clear from the normalized estimates that while 2004 and 2005 were exceptional from the standpoint of the number of very damaging storms, there is no long-term trend of increasing damage over the time period covered by this analysis.
 Even Hurricane Katrina is not outside the range of normalized estimates for past storms.
 The analysis here should provide a cautionary warning for hurricane policy makers.
 Potential damage from storms is growing at a rate that may place severe burdens on society.
 Avoiding huge losses will require either a change in the rate of population growth in coastal areas, major improvements in construction standards, or other mitigation actions.
 Unless such action is taken to address the growing concentration of people and properties in coastal areas where hurricanes strike, damage will increase, and by a great deal, as more and wealthier people increasingly inhabit these coastal locations.

 While the study referenced above ends with the 2005 Atlantic hurricanes, the points made are just as valid today.
-In fact a new study using the same normalization methods has just been published.
-The paper published in July 2018 in the The Bulletin of the American Meteorological Society (BAMS) is called, CONTINENTAL U.S. HURRICANE LANDFALL FREQUENCY AND ASSOCIATED DAMAGE.
+In fact newer studies using similiar normalization methods are available.
+One is a paper published in July 2018 in the The Bulletin of the American Meteorological Society (BAMS) titled, CONTINENTAL U.S. HURRICANE LANDFALL FREQUENCY AND ASSOCIATED DAMAGE.
 Below are a couple of figures from the paper.
 This study comes to the same conclusions as in the earlier paper referenced above.
 Figure 1 from the paper shows the inflation-adjusted US economic damage from hurricanes in 2017 dollars.
 When only inflation is considered there is an increasing trend of hurricane damage.
 However, that is misleading because it does not consider the other two normalizing factors, which are the increases in overall wealth and population along US coastlines.
 When all three normalization factors are considered, as in figure 3 from the paper, there is no significant trend in economic damage from hurricanes.
+The point is ...
+While 2005 and 2017 had powerful and costly hurricanes for the US, there would be more damage and costs if there were repeats of the 1900 or 1926 hurricane seasons on today's coastline.
+According to these studies, it is incorrect to conclude that hurricane damages and costs in the US have been trending upward in recent years due to a systematic increase in hurricane activity or intensity.
+This is in contrast to the often stated claim that hurricane activity is becoming more common and severe due to recent climate change.

 Should hurricane damaged areas be rebuilt?
 Who should pay for the rebuilding?
 Current practice is for the federal government to reimburse people for their losses due to natural disasters.
 Thus most rebuild in the same disaster-prone area.
 In a sense the federal government encourages people to rebuild at a large cost to taxpayers.
 My opinion is that government should not outlaw building in hurricane prone areas, but the people that build in these areas have to assume the risks involved, that is, find private insurance or risk losing everything, i.e., don't expect to be bailed out with tax money.
 On the other hand, there are those who believe hurricane damages should be a shared public risk assumed by all taxpayers.